in Tampa and St. Petersburg, FL

 Feeling self-conscious about the size and shape of your nose is difficult enough.
 Living with a nose that is affected by rhinophyma, though, makes it almost unbearable.
 Rhinophyma is a medical condition that affects the skin and shape of your nose making it appear red and enlarged.
 The condition also adversely affects the skin of your nose.
-Treatment for your rhinophyma is available from Dr. Dean G. Davis of Davis Facial Plastic Surgery, serving the residents in and around Tampa and St. Petersburg, Florida.
+Treatment for your rhinophyma is available from Dr. Dean G. Davis of Davis Facial Plastic Surgery, serving the residents in Florida including Tampa, St. Petersburg and the surrounding towns.
 While we offer many financing options to our patients, Davis Facial Plastic Surgery does not participate in any medical health insurance plans.

 What Is Rhinophyma?